 Libaran Island Community Tourism, Malaysia

-Being a remote island, there is little economic opportunity for those who live on Liberan Island.
+Being a remote island, there is little economic opportunity for those who live on Libaran Island.
 Additionally, this community is home to the nesting site of endangered sea turtles in which the local people take great pride.
 It is important for the community to have the ability to earn sustainable livelihoods so they can stay on the island and steward this fragile environment.

-Visitors to Liberan Island Community Tourism have the opportunity to learn about the knowledge and culture of the island through activities such as pandanous (plant fibre) weaving, making of local snacks, demonstration of traditional fishing nets and upcycling of plastic bottles into souvenirs.
+Visitors to Libaran Island Community Tourism have the opportunity to learn about the knowledge and culture of the island through activities such as pandanous (plant fibre) weaving, making of local snacks, demonstration of traditional fishing nets and upcycling of plastic bottles into souvenirs.

 Baracoa Community Tour, Cuba

 Planeterra began working together with several family-owned micro-enterprises in the area to create Baracoa Community Tour for travellers as a way to bring economic opportunities to a rural area!

 Travellers have the opportunity to learn from local guides, participate in local living experiences and make some traditional delicacies.
 The day also includes a visit to a cacao farm, trying local food by women in the community, learning about a project working to preserve some of Cuba’s unique species, and having the chance to purchase unique handicrafts, all supporting women, men and youth of this community.

 Lusumpuko Women’s Club was in tours last year, but because of the success of their cooking demonstration and meal with travellers, G Adventures added Lusumpuko Women’s Club to additional travel itineraries, more than doubling the number of customers for their club.
 With the increase in customers, the cooperative has hired ten new members who will now receive income from the tourism industry in Victoria Falls.
 Travellers have enjoyed this local experience for more than a year and we can’t wait for more travellers to experience it!